 Customer Satisfaction Data is not easy to come by.
 Therefore, it is self-explaining that we must full use of this data.
 By appointing Green Belts – or better Black Belts – to run analysis of the data helps avoiding data analysis mistakes.
 They will know how to deal with discrete Likert data.

 Additional value can be added with tools like Kano diagramme and Jaccard index that are beyond the standard Six Sigma toolbox.
 Instead of relying on customer survey data providers for this analysis, we recommend to train your Black Belts on additional methods to gain flexibility and save costs.

-Survey data should be analysed with different tools at the same time in order to find the most appropriate method to show “patterns in data” that lead to conclusions.
+There are multiple tools for analysing survey data in order to find the most appropriate method to show “patterns in data” that lead to conclusions.